ajoh504/referenceguides/python.md

 ### 1.2 Raw strings

 Raw strings can be used to ignore escape characters.
-This is useful if you have a string with lots of backslash characters that need to be printed, such as a Windows file path.
+This is useful if you have a string with backslash characters, such as a Windows file path.

 Use `r` just before the string: `r'\\MontyPC\C:\Windows\System32\cmd.exe'`

 ### 1.3 String interpolation and f-strings